-Within the USIDNET registry, thousands of clinical, molecular, and laboratory data points are collected from patients with primary immunodeficiency diseases (PI) in the United States and Canada.
+Within the USIDNET registry, thousands of clinical, molecular, and laboratory data points are collected from individuals with primary immunodeficiencies (PI) in the United States and Canada.
 The validated, de-identified data is freely disseminated to those with research questions.
 There are several different ways that you can view registry data, and we invite you to explore the options below.

 Explore Our Data Now!